Ilie Balaci: Personal life and death

 Balaci said that he was born on 8 September 1956 but his birth date was declared by his relatives to the People's Council only on 13 September 1956.
-He had two daughters; the older one Lorena was married to footballer Eugen Trică and is divorced since 2015, and the younger one, Liana Ungur is a professional tennis player and she is married to Adrian Ungur.
+He had two daughters; the elder, Lorena, was married to footballer Eugen Trică and divorced in 2015, the younger, Liana, is a former professional tennis player married to fellow tennis player Adrian Ungur.

-Balaci died on 21 October 2018, aged 62, while at home in Craiova with his mother.
-The cause of death was myocardial infarction.
+Balaci died of a myocardial infarction on 21 October 2018, aged 62, while visiting his mother in Craiova.

 Playing statistics

 Scores and results list Romania's goal tally first, score column indicates score after each Balaci goal.